aptech/docs/docs/CR-recode.rst

 Format
 ----------------
 .. function:: recode(x, e, v)

-    :param x: Nx1 vector to be recoded (changed).
+    :param x:
-    :type x: TODO
+    :type x: Nx1 vector to be recoded (changed)

-    :param e: NxK matrix of 1's and 0's.
+    :param e:
-    :type e: TODO
+    :type e: NxK matrix of 1's and 0's

-    :param v: Kx1 vector containing the new values to be assigned to the recoded variable.
+    :param v:
-    :type v: TODO
+    :type v: Kx1 vector containing the new values to be assigned to the recoded variable

     :returns: y (*TODO*), Nx1 vector containing the recoded values of x.